-tickets)?

-Set all their tickets and fares on a standard set of 'zones' that applies to all Х ✓

-operators?

-Follow common ticket rules for their own tickets (such 1 1

-as a standard length of

-'period' tickets or age to

-qualify for a youth

 concession if offered)?

-Sell or accept any ticket on ✓ ✓
+Sell of accept any ticket on \checkmark \checkmark

 a particular technology

 (such as a smart card)?

-Charge a set price for a X ✓
+Charge a set price for a × \checkmark

 multi-operator ticket?

-Charge a set price for their X X
+Charge a set price for their × ×

 own, single-operator

 tickets?

-The Act does give LAs greater powers to determine where bus services run, when, fares and branding via Franchising.
-Bus services in London are run via a franchising model with all services effectively supported by the London Mayor on behalf of the city through Transport for London.
+The Act does give local authorities greater powers to determine where bus services run, when, fares and branding via Franchising.
+Bus services in London are run via a franchising model with all services effectively supporting by the London Mayor on behalf of the city through Transport for London.
 However, this model requires large scale investment that the County Council cannot afford at this time and there is no appetite from bus companies as they lose the ability to run services where they want commercially.
 It would effectively mean the large commercial bus network would be dismantled.
 In addition the County Council would have to seek the permission of the Secretary of State.
-Therefore, the option of franchising is not being pursued as it is believed the likelihood of meeting the challenges will be achieved through new Enhanced Partnerships with the local bus operators, district/borough councils and other key stakeholders such as the Local Enterprise Partnership (LEP) and the NHS.
+Therefore, the option of franchising is not being pursued as it is believed the likelihood of meeting the challenges will be achieved through new Enhanced Partnerships with the local bus operators, District/Borough Councils and other key stakeholders such as the Local Enterprise Partnership (LEP) and the NHS.